How Much Wax Melt Should I Use?

 The beauty of my wax melts is that you can cut them to your desired strength.

 So go ahead and experiment!
-Whether you want an strong fragrance bomb or a gentle aroma, you can customise your experience to perfectly suit your preferences.
+Whether you want a strong fragrance bomb or a gentle aroma, you can customise your experience to perfectly suit your preferences.

 I test all our fragrances in different scenarios, so you can be confident that they'll perform beautifully no matter how you use them.
 And if I ever have any concerns about a scent, I'll take action to ensure my customers always get the best experience possible.

-After all, top quality and service is the heart and soul of Daya's Essence!
+Top quality and service is the heart and soul of Daya’s Essence.

 Back to blog